mikevercoelen/icons-loader/README.md

 <Icon name='menu' />
 ```

-- Finally use [style-inject](https://www.npmjs.com/package/style-inject) or similar package to inject the css returned from `import IconFont from 'iconfont-webpack'` in your body
+- Finally use [style-inject](https://www.npmjs.com/package/style-inject) or similar package to inject the css returned from `import IconFont from 'iconfont-loader'` in your body

 The best way to do this is in your main `app` component.
 For example: